-If you leave state service before you are vested, there are several options available to you.
+If you leave state service, there are several options available to you.

 1) Leave Your Money Where It Is